symbiote-h2020/SymbIoTeSecurity/readme-token.md

 https://<platformInterworkingInterface>/paam/get_guest_token
 ```
 depending from which platform we want to acquire Guest Token.
+In return, headers with *x-auth-token* containing Guest Token should be received.
 #### Home Token
 Home Token is a authorization token, for registered actors only.
 It can give access to public and private resources (depending on actors privileges).